-- Grant funding is distributed by reimbursement and only for allowable expenditures approved through the application process or negotiated with DWS-OHS; funds are NOT distributed in a lump sum. - 2.
-Claims for reimbursement must be submitted through WebGrants; at a minimum of quarterly. - 3.
-Project Scope of Work requirements are based on applications, UHC, recommendations, performance measures, and the funding source utilized. - 4.
-Grant Terms and Conditions are based on the funding source allocated to the grant. - 5.
+- 1. Grant Funds will be awarded for a three-year funding cycle, FY25-FY27, but may be subject to change due to funding availability. - A separate budget will be required for each program year as outlined in Attachment C - Budget Narrative and Itemization Form.
+Any unused funds do not roll-over to the following program year and will be returned to DWS-OHS. - Grant funding is distributed by reimbursement and only for allowable expenditures approved through the application process or negotiated with DWS-OHS; funds are NOT distributed in a lump sum. - 4.
+Claims for reimbursement must be submitted through WebGrants 3; at a minimum quarterly. - a.
+If a new system is used for invoicing, DWS-OHS will notify GRANTEE of the new process for submitting claims for reimbursement. - 5.
+Project Scope of Work requirements are based on applications, UHC recommendations, performance measures, and the funding source utilized. - 6.
 DWS-OHS reserves the right to award partial grants.